tauri-apps/smoke-tests/node/vanillajs/monolith/README.md

-# React App
+# Monolith Vanilla JavaScript App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A Tauri app that uses Vanilla JavaScript with a monolith index.html.

 ## Installation